KOSIREDDYRAKESH/devTinder/info.md

 - created a userSchema & userModel
 - created a POST api to post dummy user data to database
 - validated through postman the POST api

+- added the express.json as middleware to app
+- created a singup api dynamic to recieve data from end user -